• Skip to primary navigation

 • FAQ

-• What can I make with leftover ingredients?
+• What to do with leftover ingredients

 Drinkable breakfasts/snacks can really come in handy, you can drink smoothies like this sour apple smoothie in the car, while getting ready in the morning, and many other places.
-It is a lighter breakfast/snack, so it's great for when you're not very hungry.

 Not only are smoothies great to go, but they just take a couple minutes to assemble.
-For this sour apple smoothie, you'll need to measure out yogurt, chop an apple, and blend it all up, and you're ready to move on to your next task.
+For this sour apple smoothie, you'll need to measure out yogurt, chop an apple, and blend it all up, and you're ready to move to your next task.

 Also, I've been hesitant to try green smoothies/drinks because they've been completely taken over by diet culture.
 But in truth, with a good combination of ingredients, they can be tasty.
-So here's a green smoothie recipe without diet talk.

 water, yogurt, apple slices, flax, spinach other ingredients in bowls